An application of the Maslov complex germ method to the 1D nonlocal Fisher-KPP equation: The nonlocal Fisher--KPP equation: a semiclassical approximation

 The term $-\varkappa u(x,t)\int\limits^\infty_{-\infty}b(x,y,t) u(y,t)dy$ stands for the nonlocal competition losses and is characterized by an influence function $b(x,y)$ with the range parameter $\gamma$.
 To simplify the notation, we do not introduce $\gamma$ in the function $b(x,y)$ explicitly.

-Note that the Fisher--KPP equation with a local convection term was investigated by da Cunha et al. \cite{cunha2009,cunha2011} and that with a nonlocal convection term by Ei \cite{ei1987, ei1992} and Clerc et al. \cite{clerc}.
+Note that the Fisher--KPP equation with a local convection term was investigated by da Cunha et al. \cite{cunha2009,cunha2011} and that with a nonlocal convection term by Ei \cite{ei1987,ei1992} and Clerc et al. \cite{clerc}.
 The one-dimensional Fisher--KPP equation of the form (\ref{eq0}) was also briefly considered by the authors of Ref. \cite{trif-shpv2009}, where a general scheme of the solution construction was presented.
 Here we describe the construction of the semiclassical asymptotics in detail.

 The diffusion coefficient $D$ is taken as the small asymptotic parameter.
 The supposition of weak diffusion is the necessary condition that makes it possible to apply the semiclassical approach to Cauchy problems with ``narrow'' initial density distributions (i.e. distributions having a small variance at the time zero).
 For the Fisher--KPP equation, this problem is similar to the problem of constructing wave packets in quantum mechanics \cite{bagr-bel-tr1996}.

-Based on the complex WKB method, or the Maslov complex germ theory \cite{maslov1,maslov2}, a method have been developed for constructing asymptotic solutions in the form of localized wave packets similar to the wave packet solutions of the Schr\"{o}dinger equation in quantum mechanics \cite{bagr-bel-tr1996}.
+Based on the complex WKB method, or the Maslov complex germ theory \cite{maslov1,maslov2,belov1}, a method have been developed for constructing asymptotic solutions in the form of localized wave packets similar to the wave packet solutions of the Schr\"{o}dinger equation in quantum mechanics \cite{bagr-bel-tr1996}.
 The method of semiclassical asymptotics was also applied to nonlinear equations; in particular, a Cauchy problem was solved for a Hartree-type equation \cite{bel-tr-shpv2002}.

 To construct asymptotic solutions of equation (\ref{eq0}), we introduce a class of functions $\mathcal{P}_t^D(X(t,D),S(t,D))$.
 The functions of this class singularly depend on the small parameter $D$, a real function $S(t,D)$ (analog to the action in classical mechanics), and a trajectory $x=X(t,D)$.